Gemma Halloran (nee Bennitt)

 Career background

-Gemma joined the Met Office in 2007, starting work in her current role.
-Prior to joining Gemma gained an MSc in Applied Meteorology at Reading University with a Scholarship from the Royal Meteorological Society.
+Gemma joined the Met Office in 2007, and worked in the Satellite Applications, and then Satellite and Surface Assimilation group, until joining the Atmospheric Dispersion and Air Quality group in 2024.
+Prior to joining the Met Office, Gemma gained an MSc in Applied Meteorology at Reading University with a Scholarship from the Royal Meteorological Society.
 She investigated the evolution of the 2006-2007 temperature anomalies in the equatorial Pacific for her dissertation.
 Before studying Meteorology, she received a Masters in Earth Sciences at Oxford University.
 There, her Masters research project investigated the potential of Ikaite to record past oceanic changes in the oxygen isotopic composition of water.